Why Junior High Students Thrive in Small English Classes

 The junior high years represent a critical transition period in a student’s educational journey, and English learning is no exception.
-At Starfish English, I’ve seen how junior high students (ages 12-15) experience unique benefits from my small classroom environment that directly address the specific challenges and opportunities of this developmental stage.
-Here’s why my intimate setting is particularly effective for middle school learners:
+At Starfish English in Fujieda, I’ve seen how junior high students (ages 12-15) experience unique benefits from small classes that directly address the specific challenges and opportunities of this developmental stage.
+Here’s why this approach is particularly effective for middle school learners:

 1. Navigating Adolescent Self-Consciousness